Physical Therapy (DPT)

 Applying to Our Program

 If you would like more information on applying to our program then please check out our Admission Information page for all of the steps.
-Jen Crystle, Coordinator of Graduate Admissions, is ready to help you navigate what can often be a confusing process and get you started on your ultimate career path.
-You may contact Jen at 703-284-5901.
+Paige MacMorland, our Graduate Enrollment Coordinator, is ready to help you navigate what can often be a confusing process and get you started on your ultimate career path.
+You may contact Paige at 703-284-5901.

 Don't hesitate to contact us.
 We would love to help you take the next step in your journey to becoming a Doctor of Physical Therapy.